andreaguerr/andreaguerr.github.io/open-questions.md

 # Open Questions & Notes

-This page is currently under construction.
+This page will contain personal notes and other ideas I will drop from time to time.

-I will add notes and research questions here soon.
+*Coming soon: notes on Matrix Models*